 Finally, you have arguably the most expensive, but also the most comfortable option of pre-arranging a dedicated Airport Transfer.

 If you’re staying at a hotel, then it’s likely that your hotel offers this service.
-They may have a deal with a chauffeur company or, in many cases, have their own car and driver.
+They may have a deal with a chauffeur company or have their own car and driver.

 Alternatively, you can go with one of the tens (or even hundreds) of chauffeur companies that offer the service.
 I won’t link out to any of them as there are just too many, but a quick Google search for “Tbilisi Airport Transfer” will get you started nicely.